Compose-and-Dragons/dungeon.v1/deck/000-INTRO/200-genai-app.md

 theme: default
 paginate: true
 ---
-# 🐳🧠 Docker Model Runner
+# What is a GenAI App?